apifortress/Bloodhound/doc/06_fine_tuning.md

 ## Thread pools
 Actors, as previously said, **could** allow you to work in parallel, but actors need tools to do so.
 The tools are the threads.
 Threads are expensive both in terms of memory and CPU so you don't want to spawn too many.
-AFtheM gives you the option to decide how the system resources need to be utilized with great detail.
+Bloodhound gives you the option to decide how the system resources need to be utilized with great detail.

 In the `implementers.yml` file, the `thread_pools` section allows you to create pools of threads that can be assigned to actors.